Opentrons/Protocols/.github/ISSUE_TEMPLATE/bug_report.md

 **Describe the bug**
 A clear and concise description of what the bug is.
 Is this specific to a protocol?
-If so, include the link of this protocol.
+If so, include the URL to this protocol.

 **To Reproduce**
 (optional)